brousch/vagrant-inkscape/fonts/README.txt

-Place zip files of any fonts you want installed into this fonts directory.
+Place ttf files of any fonts you want installed into this fonts directory.
-They will be unzipped and installed in the VM.
+They will be installed in the VM.